logo

 Morning Consult Logo

-• Two other Democratic incumbents, Sens.
-Sherrod Brown of Ohio and Tammy Baldwin of Wisconsin also lead their challengers, albeit within the surveys’ margins of sampling error.
+• Four other Democrats — Ruben Gallego of Arizona, Angela Alsobrooks of Maryland, Bob Casey of Ohio and Tammy Baldwin of Wisconsin — lead their opponents within the margin of error.

 Likely U.S. voters said whom they would vote for if the 2024 election for U.S. Senate were held today